-Like Goldilocks' porridge, you want your baby to have a safe room temperature that's not too hot and not too cold, but you'll probably need a baby thermometer to check that!
-Baby's that are too hot at night are at greater risk of SIDS (Sudden Infant Death Syndrome), so it's important you pay close attention to the temperature of their room so that you know it's a safe room temperature.
+Like Goldilocks' porridge, you want your baby to sleep in a safe room temperature that's not too hot and not too cold and so it's a good idea to get a baby thermometer to check they are just right!
+While it is important your little one is comfortable, and not too hot or cold, it is also vital for safe sleep.
+Babies that are too hot at night are at greater risk of SIDS (Sudden Infant Death Syndrome) because of overheating, so it's important you pay close attention to the temperature of their room to ensure it is a safe room temperature.

 What is a safe room temperature?